offensive-packaging/documentation/llvm-defaults/index.md

    --stackrealign                                                        - Force align the stack to the minimum alignment --strict-dwarf                                                        - use strict dwarf --summary-file=<string>                                               - The summary file to use for function importing.
+   --swift-async-fp=<value>                                              - Determine when the Swift async frame pointer should be set
+     =auto                                                               -   Determine based on deployment target =always                                                             -   Always set the bit
-   --tail-predication=<value>                                            - MVE tail-predication pass options
+     =never                                                              -   Never set the bit --tail-predication=<value>                                            - MVE tail-predication pass options
      =disabled                                                           -   Don't tail-predicate loops
      =enabled-no-reductions                                              -   Enable tail-predication, but not for reduction loops